jerbarnes/multibooked/README.md

 Copyright (C) 2018, Jeremy Barnes

-Licensed under the terms of the Creative Commons CC-BY public license.
-A full copy of the license can be found in LICENSE.txt.
+Licensed under the terms of the Creative Commons CC-BY-NC 3.0 license.
+See license.txt for further information.